craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Tetrimocal Congregation

-You have spent your life in a [[The Deserts of Tetrimoc|desert]] settlement, paying tithe and fealty to He Who Makes the Sun Rise, the Planeborn, the Great Yellow D
+You have spent your life before adventure in [[The Deserts of Tetrimoc]], paying tithe and fealty to He Who Makes the Sun Rise, the Planeborn, the Great Yellow Dragon [[Tetrimoc]].
+Your life has been full of hardship.

 You gain